Vignesh-Ajri/Vignesh-Ajri/README.md

 ## Career Goals

-I'm passionate about joining MNCs in the IT/fintech sector where I can contribute to meaningful projects while continuing to grow as a developer.
-My goal is to become a proficient full-stack developer who can bridge the gap between innovative ideas and robust technical implementations.
+I aim to grow as a frontend and full-stack developer by contributing to scalable, high-impact products.
+My long-term goal is to design and build robust applications that solve real-world problems efficiently.

 ## Let's Connect

-I'm always excited to collaborate on interesting projects, discuss new technologies, or explore internship opportunities!
+I'm always excited to collaborate on interesting projects, discuss new technologies or explore internship opportunities!

 **Open for opportunities in**: Web Development | Full-Stack Development | IT Solutions